faith-shirley/Question3-Substraction/README.md

 Java Subtraction Practice Program
-This repository contains a simple Java program designed to help students practice subtraction.
-The program generates two single-digit integers and prompts the user to subtract the smaller number from the larger one.
+This repository contains a simple Java program designed to practice subtraction.
+The program generates two single-digit integers and prompts a user to subtract the smaller number from the larger one.

 Program Description
 The program follows these steps: